Vatshayan/Cryptography-Project-with-Research-Paper/README.md

 ## Hi there 👋
 You Can use this Beautiful Project for your college Project and get good marks too.

-Email me Now **vatshayan007@gmail.com** for this Project Code, PPT, Report, Synopsis, Video Presentation and Research paper of this Project.
+Email me Now **vatshayan007@gmail.com** to get this Project Code, PPT, Report, Synopsis, Video Presentation and Research paper of this Project.

 💌 Feel free to contact me for any kind of help on projects related to Machine Learning, Data Science, Cryptography, DIP, Web technologies and Cloud.